 Downtown Yorkville is defined by Van Emmon Park on the east, Orange and East Fox Streets on the south, Morgan Street to the west, and the Fox River on the north with its historic commercial core is mostly bounded by the Fox River on the north, Fox Street to the south, Mill Street to the east, and Main Street to the west.
 This Comprehensive Plan envisions Downtown Yorkville as a mixed-use center offering a variety of shopping, dining, entertainment, living and recreational opportunities and capitalizing on its historic building stock and location adjacent to the Fox River and Yorkville's traditional neighborhoods.
 To accomplish this, the Yorkville community will focus on implementing several planning objectives, including

-Removing barriers to Downtown investment and facilitating the use of incentive programs to rehabilitate historic commercial buildings, and storefronts and converting upper floors where upper floors exist for location-neutral businesses, office and residential uses.

-- Maintaining on-going business and real estate development efforts that support entrepreneurial endeavors, attract needed retail and commercial services, and facilitate the innovative adaptive use of vacant and under-utilized space. - Encouraging new construction within the Downtown that shares the same setback, scale and massing characteristics of the existing historic commercial building fabric. - Facilitating investments in streetscape and urban design to promote a comfortable pedestrian environment. - Address parking through proactive efforts in parking management led by the City of Yorkville.
+- Removing barriers to Downtown investment and facilitating the use of incentive programs to rehabilitate historic commercial buildings, and storefronts and converting upper floors where upper floors exist for location-neutral businesses, office and residential uses. - Maintaining on-going business and real estate development efforts that support entrepreneurial endeavors, attract needed retail and commercial services, and facilitate the innovative adaptive use of vacant and under-utilized space. - Encouraging new construction within the Downtown that shares the same setback, scale and massing characteristics of the existing historic commercial building fabric. - Facilitating investments in streetscape and pedestrian environments - Address parking through pro-active efforts in parking management led by the City of Yorkville.

 It is recognized that revitalizing and redeveloping Downtown Yorkville will occur over time and in phases as barriers to investment and development are addressed and smaller-scaled revitalization projects are first completed; early projects will build momentum for more substantial reinvestment efforts to place.
-Therefore, revitalization phases are also presented in this section.